Trent Work Study Program

 Any on campus student employer can apply to receive funding.
 Current and past employers include academic and administrative departments, faculty, campus service providers, and student associations and levy groups.

-The funding runs through the Fall and Winter terms and applications for funding are accepted throughout the month of June for the upcoming school year.
-During the month of June, the application is located in the myTrent portal under Support->Financial Aid.
-Decisions on funding applications are typically communicated in mid-July.
+The funding runs through the Fall and Winter terms and applications for funding are typically accepted during the summer for the upcoming school year.
+When available, the application is located in the myTrent portal under Support->Financial Aid.

 Students employed in TWSP funded positions must meet the eligibility requirements listed above and must have received an eligibility confirmation email each term that they are employed.
 It is up to employers to ensure that their student employees are eligible in order to receive funding.